ArcheWizard/Password_Manager/docs/browser-extension-ipc.md

 }
 ```

-**NEW (v1.9.1)**: Before returning credentials, the desktop app prompts the user for approval:
+Before returning credentials, the desktop app prompts the user for approval:

-- CLI mode displays an interactive prompt with origin, browser, and entry count details
+- CLI mode displays an interactive prompt with origin, browser, and entry count details with color-coded options
 - GUI mode shows a modal dialog with approval/deny buttons and a "Remember this domain" checkbox
-- If the user approves, credentials are returned; if denied or timeout occurs, an empty response or error is returned
+- If the user approves, credentials are returned; if denied or timeout occurs, an HTTP 403 error is returned
 - Remembered approvals are stored in `approval_store.json` and automatically approved for future requests
-- Approval decisions are logged in the audit trail with origin, browser, and decision details
+- Approval decisions are logged in the audit trail with origin, browser, fingerprint, and decision details
+- Users can manage remembered approvals in Settings (revoke, clear all)

 `POST /v1/credentials/store`